daviddurand/fress-hacks/README.md

 used for the the printer files, and convert these to ASCII images, so that we can modify the patches to get the resulting images to function correctly.

+# Bonus: directory HES

+This contains the relatively unexamined source of the first Brown hypertext system as described in van Dam, Carmody, and Nelson's paper.
+This was the forerunner of Fress.
+One thing I never knew but learned from scanning this briefly is that the Fress formatting language is a derivative of the text360 formatting language.

+Edit/Alter codes, and some of the syntax.

+The papers are there in original form as used by HES, which includes extra stuff for linking, etc.